wenzla/agreementClassifier/README.md

 and

->> python src\NNClassify.py data\iac-b-train.csv data\iac-b-dev.csv
+>> python src\NNClassifier.py data\iac-b-train.csv data\iac-b-dev.csv

-also I use the scikit python library to check performance against already implemented classifiers
+also I use the scikit python library to check performance against already implemented classifiers which can be implemented by

+>> python src\OtherClassifier.py data\iac-b-train.csv data\iac-b-dev.csv

 ## TODOs